 How far do those escaping from relative income poverty move up the distribution?
-We look in the first column of Table 4 at how many of those escaping from below the 40% line are in fact above the 50% line in Wave 2.
-Similarly, we look in column two at how many of those escaping from below the 50% line are above the 60% line in Wave 2.
+We look in the first column of Table 4 at how many of those escaping from below the 40 per cent line are in fact above the 50 per cent line in Wave 2.
+Similarly, we look in column two at how many of those escaping from below the 50 per cent line are above the 60 per cent line in Wave 2.
 We see that in this sense, across all the countries, a very substantial proportion of those escaping above these relative income lines actually rise well above them.
-About 60-80% of those rising above the 40% line or the 50% line end up above the 50% and 60% lines respectively.
-While there is some variation across countries, this is not consistent across the two poverty lines - the percentage escaping to "well above the line" is low with the 40% line but not the 50% one in Portugal and Denmark, for example.
+About 60-80 per cent of those rising above the 40 per cent line or the 50 per cent line end up above the 50 per cent and 60 per cent lines respectively.
+While there is some variation across countries, this is not consistent across the two poverty lines - the percentage escaping to "well above the line" is low with the 40 per cent line but not the 50 per cent one in Portugal and Denmark, for example.